aptise/peter_sslers/README.md

 There are a few environment variables you can set:

-	# run tests that hit nginx for cache clearing
+	# run tests that hit Nginx for cache clearing
 	export SSL_RUN_NGINX_TESTS=True

-	# run tests that hit redis for cache priming
+	# run tests that hit Redis for cache priming
 	export SSL_RUN_REDIS_TESTS=True

 	# run tests that hit the LetsEncryptAPI